mtorpey/wooden-ships/3-advanced.md

 4. Any ship which loses the entire first section of rigging immediately removes his ship from full sail status.
-It may not use full sails for the remainder of the game unless it repairs its rigging so as to regain at least one rigging square in the first section. (*See X B, Advanced Game*).
+It may not use full sails for the remainder of the game unless it repairs its rigging so as to regain at least one rigging square in the first section.
+(See *Advanced Game X.B*).

 5. A ship sets sail to full sail speed by placing a full sail marker on his ship.
 The procedure for placing and removing full sail counters